-Student progress in Year 11 will be formally reported by the School on two occasions: Initially, towards the end of Term 2 and secondly, in Term 4 after the end of course examinations held in Term 3.
+Student progress in Year 11 will be formally reported by the School on two occasions: Initially, towards the end of Term 2 and secondly, in Term 4 after the trial examinations held in Term 3.
 Parent Teacher Nights will be held in Term 2 and 3.

 St Columba will continue the Progressive Online Reporting System.
-This will enable parents to access student marks, grades and feedback via the Parent Lounge throughout the school year.
+This will enable parents to access student marks, grades and feedback via the online engagement tools throughout the school year.
 For more information please see the Parent Guide to Progressive Reporting.